-Monroe Alvarez moves effortlessly between life as a model and life as a photographer, rapidly acquiring clients like GQ and Elle.
+Monroe Alvarez is a photographer and creative director based in Venice Beach.
+She's also the co-founder of @grlswirl, an all-womxn skate sisterhood.
 She sat down with us to share how she’s learned to listen to her intuition (it’s usually right), what it felt like to be overcome by jealousy and mistrust when she was cheated on and the utter chaos and unpredictability of how love works.
-You can follow her on Instagram (@dontbeafool) and check out her work here.
+You can follow her on Instagram @dontbeafool.

 HER MOST RECENT HEARTBREAK